Ad-Hoc Group Formed to Explore

 Participants in the initial meeting favor application-based benchmarks over synthetic ones.
 There was a strong preference for benchmarks that go beyond graphics to exercise the entire system, including CPU and I/O. The greatest interest is in DirectX benchmarks based on best-selling games within different genres.
 There was also some interest in a DirectX benchmark for 3ds max.

 Future face-to-face and telecon meetings are planned for the new group.
-Updates will be posted in this site.
-Those interested in participating in future meetings or discussions, can e-mail the group at firstname.lastname@example.org.
+Updates will be posted on www.spec.org/gpc.
+Those interested in participating in future meetings or discussions, can e-mail firstname.lastname@example.org.